2021 Year End Review

 Most Memorable Training Runs

-1. Broken Fingers Run, February 13, 2021.
-On this day, I tripped on the remnants of a road sign that had been taken down.
+On Saturday, I tripped on the remnants of a road sign that had been taken down.
 On impact, I felt the ring finger on my left hand bend in a bad direction.
 Sitting up, I took my glove and mitten off and was relieved to see my fingers were straight.
 The hole in my new tights revealed a bloodied right knee.
-After returning home, my boyfriend convinced me to take an emergency trip to the orthopedist when the pain and swelling in my fingers wouldn’t relent after icing and ibuprofen.
+After returning home, my boyfriend convinced me to take an emegency trip to the orthopedist after the pain and swelling in my fingers wouldn’t relent after icing and ibuprofen.
+On the drive over, my middle finger also started swelling.
+After taking x-rays, the doctor diagnosed “avulsion injuries to the middle phalanx of the third and fourth digits of the left hand” aka two fractured fingers.
+I left with my hand in a split and an appointment to follow-up in two weeks.

 Weather